Economics

 and Business:

-Bachelor of Arts with an Economics major, Bachelor of Science with an Economics major, Economics minor, Bachelor of Science with an Accounting major, Accounting minor, Bachelor of Arts with a Business Administration major, Bachelor of Science with a Business Administration major, Business Administration minor, Marketing minor, Bachelor of Arts with a Healthcare Administration major, Healthcare Administration minor, and Bachelor of Arts with a Business Administration major in the Degree Completion program.
+Bachelor of Arts with an Economics major, Bachelor of Science with an Economics major, Economics minor, Bachelor of Science with an Accounting major, Accounting minor, Bachelor of Arts with a Business Administration major, Bachelor of Science with a Business Administration major, Business Administration minor, Marketing minor, Bachelor of Arts with a Healthcare Administration major, and Healthcare Administration minor.
 This includes all required courses including any major or minor requirements from outside this department.
 Transfer credits from other institutions do not figure into the required calculation for minor or major GPA.

 Note: Majors in Business Administration with a concentration in International Business will also minor or double major in one of the foreign languages.
 The courses required for the minor or major in the foreign language will not count as part of the 2.0 GPA requirement in the Bachelor of Arts with a Business Administration major.